jasonku/wdiffer/README.md

 * Show original input casing when ignoring case.
 * Support ignoring of punctuation.
 * Equate smart quotes with normal quotes.
+* Some sort of direct integration with Literal Word.
 * Randomize the verses that show up as placeholders in the textarea inputs.